curl/curl/docs/libcurl/opts/CURLOPT_SSL_ENABLE_NPN.md

 # DESCRIPTION

-Deprecated in 7.86.0.
+Deprecated since 7.86.0.
 Setting this option has no function.

 Pass a long as parameter, 0 or 1 where 1 is for enable and 0 for disable.
 This option enables/disables NPN in the SSL handshake (if the SSL backend libcurl